- Famous Supreme Court cases

 The program was proposed by Education Secretary Betsy DeVos, who called the decree a historic victory.
-The Court also ordered the continuation of the Montana scholarship program to Religious schools as private schools by 5-2 votes.
+The Court also ordered the Montana scholarship program to Religious schools as private schools by 5-2 votes.

 Consumer Finance Protection Bureau supreme court case